djgroen/FabSim3/docs/installation.md

   <img src="../images/ssh_macos_error.png" width="400" />
 </figure>

-The easiest way to test FabSim3 is to simply go to the base directory of your FabSim3 installation and try the examples below.
+The easiest way to test FabSim3 is to simply go to the base directory of your FabSim3 installation and try the command demonstrated below in the **List of available commands**.

 Mac users may get a `ssh: connect to host localhost port 22: Connection refused` error.
 This means you must enable remote login.
 This is done in *System Preferences > Sharing > Remote Login*.